DFRobot

 - RS485

-- RS485 is a robust wired serial communication standard often used in factories, farms, and buildings where cables may be long or electrically noisy.
-It matters because it lets this controller connect to industrial sensors, meters, and control equipment over longer distances than typical hobby serial wiring.
+- RS485 is a robust differential serial communication standard often used in factories, farms and buildings where cables may be long or electrically noisy, and it can link many devices on a single pair of wires.
+When a product lists RS485, it can communicate with industrial sensors, meters and control equipment over longer distances than typical hobby serial wiring.

 - RST